Ingredients

 Instructions

-- Place a smaller pot of water on the stove to boil to sterilize your lids and rims.
+6. While tomatoes cook, bring a small pot of water to a boil and sterilize lids and rims.

-- Put 2 tablespoons of bottled lemon juice in each quart jar to increase the acidity.
+8. Add 2 tablespoons of bottled lemon juice to each quart jar.

 Notes